 Conversations are living things that evolve.
 Things usually start with a provocation to initiate discussion, but it is up to the participants to move the ideas forward.
-The Skilled.Space conversations on “Empowering Student Changemakers” that I host every other Sunday is a great example of how we can use our collective input to build on each others’ ideas.
+The Skilled.Space conversations on “Empowering Student Changemakers” that I host every other Sunday are a great example of how we can use our collective input to build on each others’ ideas.

 Getting the Conversation Started

 The provocation in our recent session was about student presentations.
 I shared about the student-led presentations I viewed at the recent Schools of the Future conference.
 This annual event was held virtually this year and featured special sessions of live presentations solely by students.
-In addition to viewing some of these from the audience perspective, I also had the opportunity to mentor two of my former students for their presentations.
+In addition to viewing some of these from the audience’s perspective, I also had the opportunity to mentor two of my former students for their presentations.

 These presentations covered a wide range of topics including a model United Nations program, developing curriculum on Filipino culture, and student-led DEI programming.
 It was clear in watching these presentations that these were topics that students were passionate about.
 They were engaged in their topic and communicated how they took a central role in driving these learning experiences.